Juangmcz/reservation-app/readme.md

-# Hair Lab Salon - Sofka U Domain Driven Design Final Challenge.
+# Sofka U - Domain Driven Design Final Challenge

+## Hair Lab Salon - reservation-app

 ## Description
 This solution was developed using Domain Driven Design (DDD), which focuses on developing an ubiquitous language and efficiently managing the resources in the business solution in collaboration with a domain expert.